zxeenu/enterprise_with_orpc/README.md

 ## Notes

 TS-Rest + Tan Stack React Query does not work properly on react 19 right now.
 So we had to downgrade to 18.
+ORPC lets use use the latest versions of zod and react.

 https://nx.dev/technologies/node/nest/api
 https://nx.dev/technologies/react/introduction